samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 **Avg Exact match score - 51.8%**

 From these results, it can be observed that a respectable F1 score has been obtained.
 This implies that our predictions are quite close to some of the True Answers.
 The results also suggest that there is an exact match found between the predictions and the ground truth to a certain extent.
 However, we can explore the potential for enhancing these scores by increasing the complexity of the model (using Tk-instruct base).

-### 2. Unsupervised Analysis - Topic Modeling

-#### Background and Objective:
-Medical Texts often contain a large amount of information pertaining to patient history, dated information, diagnosis and treatment records which are of high importance in decision making for doctors and other stakeholders in the healthcare ecosystem.
-In the supervised learning approach discussed above, we deal with the patient history notes and automatically extract features using large language models.
-However, we can also often gain some useful insights from such data while solving the main objective which we focus on in this part of the project.
-We leverage an unsupervised technique based on Topic modeling, Latent Dirichlet allocation to analyze and compare the content of clinical notes.

-#### Approach

-#### Insights

 ## Potential Results and Discussions:
 As our aim is to identify semantically similar phrases from the patient notes that match the medically termed features, we plan to use a micro-averaged F1 score to evaluate the overlap of the predicted phrase spans with the span of the labels.